Quick start guide for SQL Server (Microsoft SQL Server on Windows)

 As suggested by the Best Practice note earlier in this article, this is not a recommended configuration.
 Where possible, SQL Server failover cluster instances that the Delphix Engine will use as a target should not be used to host databases other than Delphix VDBs.

-Requirements for failover cluster target environments
+Common requirements for failover cluster target environments

 You must first add each node in the Window Failover Cluster individually as a standalone target environment, using a non-clustered address.
 See Adding a SQL Server Standalone Target Environment.